K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 	})

-4. Update Service Instance API development specification by service 4.1.
-In common
+4. Update Service Instance API development specification by service 4.1. in common.
 	1. Check whether the plan information currently provided and the plan information requested for change are different.

 	2. When downgrading, an error occurs when the capacity being used is larger than the capacity to downgrade.